You must submit a detailed budget with your online application.

 - Tuition fees

-- Travel, subsistence, insurance, etc. expenses of non-project personnel, including family, accompanying the applicant to the field.
+- Travel, subsistence, insurance, etc. expenses of non-project personnel including family member.

 - Institutional overhead, or institutional support

-- Expenses incurred prior to the effective date of grant
+- Expenses incurred prior to the effective date of the grant

 - Expenses incurred at home while the applicant is away (e.g., rent, mortgage payments, childcare, storage of personal effects, etc.)